Community Impact Updates Community Impact Updates

 • Pedestrian detours/reduced footpath width.

-Boundary Reserve WW and SW Project - September 2025
+Boundary Reserve Wastewater and Stormwater Project - September 2025

 Auckland Council began works at the Boundary Reserve in early May with the upgrade of the stormwater network now successfully completed.
 The construction of the new wastewater diversion pipeline is underway.
 This includes installing 555 meters of pipeline and eight manholes, extending from Boundary Reserve West to Boundary Reserve East and connecting to the new wastewater pump station on Dunkirk Road.

-Auckland Council will commence the installation of the wastewater pipeline along Tripoli Road at the end of August, where twonew concrete manholes will be built in-situ and two existing manholes will be replaced.
+Auckland Council will commence the installation of the wastewater pipeline along Tripoli Road at the end of August, where two new concrete manholes will be built in-situ and two existing manholes will be replaced.
+This will require a temporary traffic management plan for 4-6 weeks.

 There will be no parking on both sides of Tripoli, Tobruk and Tangaroa Roads.
 Pedestrian access remains on Tripoli Road.
 Public bus and school bus routes remain unchanged.
 Resident access remains available, and the contractor will liaise with any affected residents